What causes kyphosis?

 Treatment options for kyphosis

 At Deuk Spine Institute, we offer different treatment options for kyphosis.
+Often corrective curvature of the spine surgery is required to resolve or improve the condition.
 Our doctors perform a procedure called a kyphoplasty in order to fix the spinal fracture with a medical-grade cement.
 To learn more about kyphoplasty, click here.